 Seek medical advice if you have a fever or are suffering from diarrhoea.

-If you become seriously ill or injured, you may need to be evacuated to a destination with the required facilities.
+If you become seriously ill or injured, you may need to be evacuated to another destination.
 Medical evacuation costs could be considerable.

 Where to get help